vegaprotocol/documentation/versioned_docs/version-v0.71/tools/vega-wallet/cli-wallet/latest/create-wallet.md

 This software is frequently updated.
 As of August 2022, the Vega Wallet software has moved from `vegawallet` to [`vega` ↗](https://github.com/vegaprotocol/vega/releases/) on GitHub, and the version numbers have changed.

 :::caution Wallet version
-These instructions cover Vega Wallet version 0.71.2, which is compatible with Vega network(s) that are on v0.71.2.
-If you need a Vega Wallet for mainnet, see [Create a wallet (mainnet)](https://docs.vega.xyz/docs/mainnet/tools/vega-wallet/cli-wallet/latest/create-wallet).
+These instructions cover Vega Wallet version 0.71.4, which is compatible with Vega network(s) that are on v0.71.4.
+If you need a Vega Wallet for testnet, see [Create a wallet (mainnet)](https://docs.vega.xyz/docs/testnet/tools/vega-wallet/cli-wallet/latest/create-wallet).
 :::

 Note: If you are looking for instructions for connecting your hardware wallet to MetaMask, see [MetaMask's guide ↗](https://metamask.zendesk.com/hc/en-us/articles/360020394612-How-to-connect-a-Trezor-or-Ledger-Hardware-Wallet).